Jeanine Pirro: LGBT rights

 On the topic of LGBT rights, Pirro actively supported the passing of a New York hate crimes law which covered sexual orientation as a protected class in 2000.
-She was outspoken in her support for anti-discrimination protections for LGBT people during her 2006 campaign for State Attorney General.
-Pirro supported civil unions for same-sex couples.
-She also received an endorsement from the Log Cabin Republicans.
-She did not support same-sex marriage; however, Pirro opposed attempts to amend the Constitution in order to ban same-sex marriage, claiming: "Make no mistake, if it does become the law of this state, I will fight to defend it".
-Also in 2006, she acknowledged she participated in a Pride Parade and in a Log Cabin Republicans political fundraising event.
-Eight years later, she had William Owens, a representative of the National Organization for Marriage and opponent of same-sex marriage, to interview, on her program.
+She was outspoken in her support for anti-discrimination protections for LGBT people, as well as civil unions for same-sex couples, during her 2006 campaign for State Attorney General.
+Though she did not support same-sex marriage, she opposed attempts to amend the U.S. Constitution and New York state constitution to ban it, claiming: "Make no mistake, if it does become the law of this state, I will fight to defend it".
+That year, she participated in a Pride Parade and in a Log Cabin Republicans political fundraising event; the Log Cabin Republicans endorsed her.
+Eight years later, on her program, she interviewed William Owens, a representative of the National Organization for Marriage and opponent of same-sex marriage.
 In November 2021, Pirro attended the Log Cabin Republicans' "Spirit of Lincoln Award" event.